leighpoulier/bakester/README.md

 Some constants are defined which govern the behaviour of the image resizing feature, and also hard cord the fields by which the bakes listing may be sorted.

 Each Bake belongs to a user in two distinct ways.
 A User may be associated to a Bake through the BakeJobs and BakeOrders model, as "a user who has ordered this bake".
 A User can also be related directly to the User model, as "a user who owns this bake".
-Becuase user is ambiguous, the term "baker" is used to define the owner of a bake, and the assocation is define in the model as "belongs_to :baker, class_name: "User" to avoid this potential conflict.
+Becuase user is ambiguous, the term "baker" is used to define the owner of a bake, and the assocation is defined in the model as `belongs_to :baker, class_name: "User"` to avoid this potential conflict.

 Each Bake is associated to a Category with a "belongs_to" association.
-This means each bake "has one" category
+This means each bake "has one" category.

 The Bake model has "has_many" assocations on the BakeJob model, and also the BakeOrder model through the BakeJob model, as detailed above.
 It also "has_one_attached" :image, although a future feature may be to be able to add multiple images.

-Many scope are defined to implement the search / filter / sort feature of the bakes index page.
+Many scopes are defined to implement the search / filter / sort feature of the bakes index page.
 A few helper scopes are defined, which each implement one aspect of the feature, such as text searching, filtering on price, category, or lead time.
-The text search scope actually splits a multi-word search up in to an array of strings so that the words can be AND'd, which means that he words don't have to appear in the entered order.
+The text search scope actually splits a multi-word search up in to an array of strings so that the words can be AND'ed, which means that the words don't have to appear in the entered order.

 A very large and complicated scope builds up an ActiveRecord relationship with all these helper scopes, which returns the data set requested in the form.

 #### Bake Order model

-The BakeOrder model implements a "belongs_to" association with the User model, which means each BakeOrder has one user who created it.
+The BakeOrder model implements a "belongs_to" association with the User model, which means each BakeOrder has one user, the user who created it.

 There is a "has_many" assocation in the BakeOrder model with the BakeJob model, because each bake_order contains many bake_jobs.
 If a bake_order is destroyed (or a cart is emptied), related bake_job model objects will be deleted also, due to the "dependent destroy" addition.